stevenxchung/poetree-app/README.md

 # Poetree App

 Lightweight PWA ([Progressive Web App](https://web.dev/progressive-web-apps/)) built with [Ionic](https://ionicframework.com/).
 This application stores "Poem of The Month" (used to publish a new one every month) since Facebook got rid of their *Notes* feature 🙄.
-I am not sure how extensive this app should be, maybe I will add on extra features (e.g., archives) if I feel the burning desire to.
+I have not decided on how extensive this app should be, maybe I will add on extra features (e.g., archives) if I feel the burning desire to.

-This is a full-stack application hosted in the cloud using Ionic on the front-end and NestJS on the back-end.
+This is a full-stack application hosted in the cloud via Heroku built with Ionic on the front-end and NestJS on the back-end.
 MongoDB is used to store poems of the month.

 ## Local Run